comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/evaluate_your_llm.md

 ## 4. Choose evaluation metrics

-Comet provides a set of built-in evaluation metrics that you can choose from.
+Opik provides a set of built-in evaluation metrics that you can choose from.
 These are broken down into two main categories:

 1. Heuristic metrics: These metrics that are deterministic in nature, for example `equals` or `contains`
 2. LLM as a judge: These metrics use an LLM to judge the quality of the output, typically these are used for detecting `hallucinations` or `context relevance`